idle-meerkat/sdevwiki-fork/STP-Configuration.md

 ## RSTP (802.1w) Configuration
 RSTP support requires user-level daemon mstpd, running in RSTP mode.
 The mstpd daemon is an open source project (https://github.com/mstpd/mstpd).
 The mstpctl utility provided by the mstpd service configures STP.

-After the bridge is created and STP is enabled (described above) additional configuration step needed to switch from STP to RSTP mode.
+After the bridge is created and STP is enabled (described above), you can switch the bridge mode from STP to RSTP using the `mstpctl` application.
+See [mstpctl man](https://github.com/mstpd/mstpd/blob/master/utils/mstpctl.8) for more information.

-Switch the bridge mode from stp to rstp using the `mstpctl` application:
+* To switch the bridge mode from STP to RSTP:
 `$ mstpctl setforcevers br0 rstp`
-To show information about the bridge:
+* To show information about the bridge:
-`$ mstpctl setforcevers br0 rstp`
+`$ mstpctl showbridge`
-To show port information:
+* To show port information:
 `$ mstpctl showport br0 sw1p5`
-See [mstpctl man](https://github.com/mstpd/mstpd/blob/master/utils/mstpctl.8) for more information.